Categories

 Row 9: Pick up White colour from row below.
 SC flo into the first and every stitch across the row.
 Ch 1 and turn.

-Row 10 – 40 (or any even amount of rows for your desired width): Repeat row 9.
-Change to Grey colour in last row, last stitch and carry White yarn up the side as you did before.
+Row 10 – 40 (or any even number of rows for your desired width): Repeat row 9.
+Change to Grey colour in the last row (last stitch) and carry White yarn up the side as you did before.

 Note: this is the section where you can add more rows to make your kitchen towel wider.